RedHatGov/hattrick/admin-iso/README.md

 # cd /mnt/working/Packages
 # createrepo .
 ```
-6. Download the rhel-7-server-ansible-2.5-rpms repo to the /mnt/working/
+6. Download the rhel-7-server-ansible-<latest>-rpms repo to the /mnt/working/
 directory.
 > NOTE: Some of the automation in the Hat Trick repo requires Ansible > 2.5.
-> The idea is that you will have the Ansible 2.5 repos available for installation
+> The idea is that you will have the Ansible 2.5 (or higher) repos available for installation
 > during the kickstart process.
 > [How to Create a Local Repo in RHEL](https://access.redhat.com/solutions/9892)
-7. Create the ansible 2.5 repo in the
+7. Create the ansible repo in the
-/mnt/working/rhel-7-server-ansible-2.5-rpms/Packages directory
+/mnt/working/rhel-7-server-ansible-<version>-rpms/Packages directory
 ```
-# cd /mnt/working/rhel-7-server-ansible-2.5-rpms/Packages
+# cd /mnt/working/rhel-7-server-ansible-<version>-rpms/Packages
 # createrepo .
 ```
 8. Copy the custom kickstart file into the /mnt/working directory